Frequently Asked Questions

 Stand for Children Washington is a non-profit education advocacy organization focused on ensuring all students receive a high quality, relevant education, especially those whose boundless potential is overlooked and under-tapped because of their skin color, zip code, first language, or disability.
 Stand helps channel philanthropic dollars to support policies that help improve education for all kids by closing the opportunity gap.
 As a part of HSSC, they are helping elevate the following policy goals this year: (1) ensuring equitable access to academically challenging courses, (2) hiring more school counselors and (3) focusing on the critical freshman year transition to ensure kids are on the right path.

 Well, both!
-Ensuring every kid graduates and investing in a better future for Washington is something that we all can agree on, as demonstrated by members of both parties coming together to unanimously vote SB 5343 out of the Senate Education Committee.
+Ensuring every kid graduates and investing in a better future for Washington is something that we all can agree on.
 HSSC polices have bipartisan appeal because they are proven, data-driven, cost-effective and beneficial for all.

 Yes!
 And what is more, these policies can be put into effect immediately – meaning kids in school now can experience a difference.
 Freshman Success strategies and Academic Acceleration policies have proven to boost high school graduation rates and have an immediate positive impact on students in districts where they are already implemented.
 The approaches encased in the high school success plan are comprised of data-proven policies and programs that are already working across our state, including in Tacoma, Federal Way, Spokane, Sunnyside, and Lake Chelan.
 How?
 Washington already recognizes the importance of data-proven 9th grade on-track metrics and the ability to earn credit for high school and college, which is why both are included as accountability measures in the Washington School Improvement Framework .
 These policies work because of real-time data systems that monitor students and appropriately intervene if they begin to struggle or are ready for more rigorous classes.
 It meets students where they are at with a helping hand or spurring them into the next challenge.